FRACerqueira/RingBufferPlus/README.md

 ## RabbitMQ Usage
 [**Top**](#table-of-contents)

+The **RingBufferPlus** use **fluent interface**; an object-oriented API whose design relies extensively on method chaining.
+Its goal is to increase code legibility.
+The term was coined in 2005 by Eric Evans and Martin Fowler.

 RabbitMQ has **AutomaticRecovery** functionality.
 This feature must be **DISABLED** when RinbufferPlus uses AutoScale.

 _**If the AutomaticRecovery functionality is activated, "ghost" buffers may occur (without RinbufferPlus control)**_